docroger/DEC/README.md

 # DEC
-Delphi encryption compendium for lazarus 32/64 bits
+Delphi encryption compendium (version 5.2) for lazarus 32/64 bits

 Compile with lazarus 1.8.4 and FPC 3.0.4